TIBCOSoftware/snappydata/docs/howto.md

 bin/snappy-job.sh status -lead hostNameOfLead:8090 --job-id 321e5136-4a18-4c4f-b8ab-f3c8f04f0b48
 ```

-Refer to the [Building Snappy applications using Spark API](http://snappydatainc.github.io/snappydata/jobs/) section of the documentation for more details.
+Refer to the [Building Snappy applications using Spark API](./jobs) section of the documentation for more details.

 <a id="howto-snappyShell"></a>
-### How to use snappy-shell
+### How to Use snappy-shell
 `snappy-shell` can be used to execute any SQL queries on SnappyData cluster. `snappy-shell` uses JDBC connection to execute these queries.

 To connect to a SnappyData cluster using `snappy-shell` use the `connect client` command on snappy shell.

 For example:

 ```
 $ bin/snappy-shell
 snappy> connect client 'locatorHost:1527';
 ```

-Use the hostaname of locatorHost instead of leadHost.
-1527 is the default port on which locatorHost listens for connections.
+Use the hostaname of locatorHost instead of leadHost. **1527** is the default port on which locatorHost listens for connections.
 If you have changed the client port, use the correct port number.

 Once connected you can execute SQL queries using `snappy-shell`

 ```
 snappy> CREATE TABLE PARTSUPP (PS_PARTKEY INTEGER NOT NULL PRIMARY KEY, PS_SUPPKEY INTEGER NOT NULL, PS_AVAILQTY INTEGER NOT NULL, PS_SUPPLYCOST  DECIMAL(15,2)  NOT NULL) USING ROW OPTIONS (PARTITION_BY 'PS_PARTKEY') ;